-Do you know that personalized direct mail deliver 200% higher response rate, yet many mailers fail to use it?
+Do you know that personalized direct mail delivers 200% higher response rate, yet many mailers fail to use it?
 According to a DMA data report, the response rate for non-personalized mail pieces is average about 2%, while personalized pieces have response rates of 6%!

 Whether you just started or you’d like just to learn more about mailing list segmentation, here are some ideas for you.
 What many marketers don’t know is that the tactics used to personalize email can be also applied to direct mail.

-But first, let’s cover the basics of mailing list segmentation.
+But first, let’s cover the basics.